mathieulj/project-starter/Readme.md

 # Simple SPA web application template

+## **Project state**
+This is a work in progress and does not yet have all necessary parts implemented.
+Furthermore, this is a personal endeavor pursued on my free time without sponsorship from my employer and as such is limited in velocity by what free time I have available on nights and week-ends.

 ## Project structure
 The server side API is rooted in the api directory and is organised by object hierarchy.
 In each object's directory, a router will handle Koa routing and request sanitization (ensuring that the API is respected) before handing off to